ShamaineChung/ROS_ABB_workspace/README.md

 ![production window](https://user-images.githubusercontent.com/86027470/130640070-2e260295-e5e1-48a8-95b4-7b7e30db1715.png)

 ABB Flex Pendant will show something similar to this image with Robot ip.
-This image is just for references.
+This image is not taken from the lab and is just for reference.

 ![Flex Pendant is active](https://user-images.githubusercontent.com/86027470/130641845-97502dcb-86cb-49c3-ac17-2d5e1d2b8a10.jpg)